antonderegt/mevn-boilerplate/README.md

 # install dependencies
 npm install

-# serve (without hot reload yet) at localhost:3000
+# build and watch for changes
 npm run serve

+# run in a seperate terminal to serve at localhost:3000
+nodemon server.js

 # build for production with minification
 npm run build